 We believe my brother in law was murdered.
 Our local cops had him have done a horrible job and now haven't even tried to arrest the woman who at least fled the scene of the crime.
 They want to give the woman 2 to 10 yrs and if it murder it should be a higher charge and way longer sentence.
-She is...
+She...
 Read more »

 If a beneficiary on a life insurance policy is found guilty of murder of the insured, she/he will not receive the proceeds of the policy.
 You will have to talk with the DA assigned to the case regarding prosecution.
 Sorry for your loss.

 Sorry for the loss of you mother.
 You may have a wrongful death claim and also a survivor's claim.
 Was your mother married at the time of her death?
 How old are you?
-There are deadlines that have to be followed in order to recover as well.If you would like us to evaluate this claim for you feel...Read more »
+There are deadlines that have to be followed in order to recover as well.If you would like us to evaluate this claim for you...Read more »

 First, sorry for your loss.
 The answer depends on a lot.
 It depends on the facts of the incident.
 How did this occur?
 What happened?
 When did it occur?
 We would be available to speak to you concerning the answers to these questions.

 Proper defendants usually are the truck driver and the trucking company.
 Others can be a potential defendant, depending on the facts, like the maintenance company (if the truck is improperly maintained) or the leasing company in some circumstances.
 I am sorry for your loss.

 Not a question.
 If you feel the data base would have shown all of her meds (and she didn't have an illegal stash she bought on the street) the estate may have had a claim--suggest you contact a member of the Texas Trial Lawyers Assn for the County where it happened; they give free consults.